Erin Hawkes: the Winner of the Central Saint Martins BA Show 2012

 All I wanted to do is something that I really liked.
 I tried to make it not too conceptual.
 I guess it was quite personal and I did so much research.
 I really enjoy doing research and I had so many photographs that I really liked…and there were quite a lot of nuns in there.
-Also, I looked at a lot of Balenciaga when he did tons of bibs and things, he looked into a lot of religious stuff, and I really love those kind of images.
+Also, I looked at a lot of Balenciaga when he did tons of bibs and things, he looked into a lot of religious stuff, and I really love that kind of images.
 It is very beautiful, but also when you look at those things, it is quite menacing with those huge head bits covering their faces.
 It was a lot about the volume, about the shape.
 I thought about the ideas of the shapes that I really wanted to make, so I really wanted exaggerations of the way that people dress…you know, when you wear a jumper, it gets tucked up and creates this volume where the sleeve is… and I just wanted to do it in exaggeration.
 I love looking at people, so I wanted it to be about the clothes and the way people dress.
 I guess it was partly about that and of course, putting weird things together.
 You know, something fun and weird like when you look at someone wearing these weird shoes with long trousers, it is so nice to look at something fun with unusual proportions.
-I really wanted it to be about the normal clothing like huge lumber jackets or 40 years old’s menswear, jeans and there was a lot of hip-hoppy stuff.
+I really wanted it to be about normal clothing like huge lumber jackets or 40 years old’s menswear, jeans and there was a lot of hip-hoppy stuff.
 So, I just wanted to exaggerate the normal clothes and make it grander.
-There is two different things that I really like: religious dress like in the old paintings, long gowns with big sleeves and low culture, hip-hop.
+There are two different things that I really like: religious dress like in the old paintings, long gowns with big sleeves and low culture, hip-hop.
 If you think about it, it seems that religious dress is miles away from how an average guy on the streets dresses, but actually, some hip-hop loving boy from the streets of Brooklyn, wearing a massive t-shirt, is so close to wearing some huge religious robe.
 You don’t think that it is similar, but the proportions and the scale are the same to me.
 Both for me are so beautiful.
 And it all fits together and totally makes sense, all the bits that seem on the opposite sides of the spectrum, in my mind it all links.

 What were the doubts during the whole process?

 The shapes just developed.
 I did print because at some point I decided that I wanted some color in it, and I just wanted to have something really unexpected like a flash of color and something grand like one would see an entirely printed haute couture collection…I wanted something like that, but at the same time, something shitty like a cheap printed t-shirt or a tattoo: something low culture.
 I did that print and something for the internal show, but I did not show it.
 I thought, “Shit.
 It was just a waste of money and I don’t like it”, but then, I made one printed look over the weekend and I just loved it and it is my favorite!
 But I think things like that always happen because you get so close to your things and get so sick of it all because you keep looking at it for so long and think: “ What is the point?”
 You need some distance to look at it.
-There were couple of things that I was unsure of… the print and those trousers that I made.
+There were a couple of things that I was unsure of… the print and those trousers that I made.
 They were so gross and disgusting that I thought that it might be genius, but then I wasn’t sure.
 And I still don’t know (Laughs) When you look at your work for so long, it is so hard.
 At the moment, I am quite happy with it, but who knows?
 Maybe I will look back in two months and think: “Oh God, how could I have done that!!
 How embarrassing!”
 (Laughs)

 What would you advice to the soon to be final years?